lukearcamo/lukearcamo.github.io/_posts/2023-10-26-do-antroids-dream-of-electric-sheep-philip-k-dick.md

 ---
 title: "<i>Do Androids Dream of Electric Sheep?</i> by Philip K. Dick"
 category: book-reviews
-tags: scifi speculative dystopian classic post-apocalyptic psychological
+tags: sci-fi speculative dystopian classic post-apocalyptic psychological
 ---
 ★★★★☆ — If it looks like a human, and behaves like a human, is it human?
 This is one of the many difficult questions Rick Deckard asks himself as he is tasked with "retiring" rogue androids in a polluted, irradiated Earth populated by a society devoid of any hope and barely holding on to the basic concept of empathy.